magmanu/sicp-ptbr/capitulos/01-01-elementos-da-programacao.md

 0
 ```

-Delighted, Alyssa uses `new-if` to rewrite the square-root program:
+Delighted, Alyssa uses `new-if` to rewrite the quadrado-roisso reduz-se a

 ``` {.scheme}
 (define (sqrt-iter guess x)